 Dr Laura Forrest

-Laura Forrest provides technical support in the molecular laboratory as part of the Scientific and Technical Services (STS) team.
-This includes providing training and practical support for staff and visitors, and for undergraduate, masters and PhD students, as well as involvement in the day-to-day running of the laboratories.
+Laura Forrest (ORCID; Scopus) has been employed at RBGE since 2011, where she provides technical support in the molecular laboratory as part of the Scientific and Technical Services (STS) team.
+This includes training and practical support for staff and visitors, and for undergraduate, masters and PhD students, lecturing on bryology and on molecular techniques, as well as involvement in the day-to-day running of the laboratories.

-Most of her research time is spent on DNA barcoding the British liverworts, an ongoing RBGE project involving STS and the Cryptogam section http://www.rbge.org.uk/science/cryptogamic-plants-and-fungi/bryology that aims to sample multiple accessions of all native species for matK, rbcL, psbA-trnH and ITS2 loci.
-The project also involves in-depth focus on a small group of genera including Aneura, Conocephalum and Sphaerocarpos, including sampling from outwith the UK.
-In addition, utilizing David Long’s expertise on the group, she is involved in generating a phylogeny of the complex thalloid liverworts in line with the Liverwort Tree of Life Project.
+Most of her research time is spent on DNA barcoding the British liverworts, an ongoing RBGE project that aims to sample 2-5 accessions of all native species for a standard marker set (parts of the matK, rbcL, psbA-trnH and ITS2 loci).
+The project also involves an in-depth focus on a small group of genera including Aneura and Conocephalum.

 Royal Botanic Garden, Edinburgh, UK, Plant DNA barcoding, 2008 – 2009

-1996 – 1997.
-Research associate, The Natural History Museum, London, UK.
-Linnaean Plant Name Typification Project.
+The Natural History Museum, London, UK, Research Associate: Linnaean Plant Name Typification Project, 1996 – 1997